Spotted lanternfly: Host associations

 Ailanthus altissima is a tree native to China but is invasive to many other areas worldwide.
 It is considered to be the key host for L. delicatula and plays an important role in the lanternfly life cycle.
 This tree is the preferred host at all documented locations where the lanternfly and A. altissima co-occur.
 The spotted lanternfly has a host range of over 173 plant species worldwide, including grape vines, fruit trees, ornamental trees, and woody trees, including apple trees and several Rosaceae with stone fruits.
-Depending on the life stage of L. delicatula is in, it may prefer other hosts, such as Juglans nigra, instead of A. altissima.
+Depending on the life stage L. delicatula is in, it may prefer other hosts, such as Juglans nigra. instead of A. altissima.

 The spotted lanternfly has feeding behavior associated with 103 plant taxa, accounting for 33 families and 17 orders, with 56 of these plants occurring in the United States.
 This host range includes many agricultural crops – most significantly soybean (Glycine max) and common forest plants, as the nymphs are known to associate with other plants beyond A. altissima.
 The lanternfly has also been recorded causing serious damage on at least 12 ornamental plants such as Parthenocissus quinquefolia, Phellodendron amurense, and Toona sinensis.
 In the United States, high populations are seen infesting common forest trees, such as maple, birch, and walnut; in Pennsylvania alone, L. delicatula has been found on more than 20 newly recorded host species of woody plants.

 L. delicatula feeds on woody and nonwoody plants, piercing the phloem tissue of foliage and stems with specialized mouthparts, and sucking the sap; it does not eat the fruit or the leaves per se.
 The sugary waste fluid they produce can coat leaves and stems, which encourages mold growth and can impede photosynthesis.
 Lycorma delicatula feed on sap from the trunk or branches of their host plants; because they can appear in such large numbers on a single plant, they can directly cause substantial damage to, and effectively kill parts or the whole of the host.

 L. delicatula also indirectly affects the health and productivity of their hosts and nearby plants through the production of large amounts of honeydew, the lanternfly's sugary secretions of excess waste and sap, as well as by leaving feeding scars in the host plant's branches that continue to drip sap.
 The accumulation of this thick honeydew and tree sap on leaves below the host plant canopy can lower plants' photosynthetic potential and affect their health; this reduction is even more pronounced by the possible growth of molds over the sugary compound, which further limits light available to affected plants.
 The accumulation of sap and honeydew also attracts many species of ants, bees, and wasps; infestations of L. delicatula may thus be hinted at by unusual amounts of molds or stinging insects around specific plants.
 Bees often use spotted lanternfly honeydew to produce late-season honey.